Transfer duty on buying or restructuring a business

 If your business assets transaction is dutiable and you do not lodge it for assessment, you may be liable for unpaid tax interest and penalties on the unpaid duty.

-This guide explains how to determine if a business asset transfer is dutiable, how to calculate the duty and what documents you need to lodge for assessment.
+This guide explains how to determine if a business asset transfer is dutiable, how to calculate the duty and what documents you need to lodge for assessment or exemption for a restructure.